Leleat/AGodotCodeSnippetPlugin/README.md

 # A Godot Code Snippet Plugin

-This plugin for Godot 3.2.X adds a popup which lists predefined code snippets.
-You can add your own snippets using a built-in editor.
+This plugin adds code snipptes to Godot 3.2.X.
 The popup is shown with **Control+Tab**.
-Read the built-in help page to see how to use this plugin.
+Read the built-in help page and the tooltips to see how to use this plugin correctly and efficiently.

 **Features**: